 Fresh Fruit & Vegetable Program Curbside – For All Remote Learning Elementary Students

 This program will be available at 8 locations that are currently distributing breakfast and lunch meals to the community.

 Participating Schools: Archer, Foster, Glen Springs, Irby, Lake Forest, Metcalfe, Rawlings & Williams

-FNS is partnering with local farmers to provide a Fresh from the Farm bag of produce each week for Digital Academy Students.
+FNS is partnering with local farmers to provide a Fresh from the Farm bag of produce each week for all remote learning elementary age students.

-Produce bags will be distrubuted each Thursday from 9:30-1:00 during the Curbside Meal Pick Up.
+Produce bags will be distributed each Thursday from 9:30-1:00 during the Curbside Meal Pick Up.

-To be eligible for participation your child must be enrolled at the school the student is enrolled at.
+To be eligible for participation your child must be an elementary age student.